Revinace/NVAE_MineRL/README.md

   <a href="http://jankautz.com/" target="_blank">Jan&nbsp;Kautz</a>
 </div>

+##Disclaimer
+Currently I only have evidence, that the creation of the dataset and the training is working on Linux because windows have some disadvantages.
+When you only want to work with the pre_trained files windows should work when the `args.distribution` is `False` and `num_workers` in `datasets` is 0, which is automatically the case if `args.OS` is `windows`.

+---

 ## Requirements
 NVAE is built in Python 3.7 using PyTorch 1.6.0.
 Use the following command to install the requirements:
 ```
 pip install -r requirements.txt
 ```
-IIf you have problems to install minerl try
+If you have problems to install `MineRL` try the following
 ```
 sudo add-apt-repository -y ppa:openjdk-r/ppa
 sudo apt-get purge openjdk-*